kas-xd/dwm-dots/README.md

-after compiling ownership of dwm, st and dwmblocks will set to root user, so to change config you need to set ownership to your user by using this command:
+after you compile `dwm`, `st`, and `dwmblocks`, they might be owned by the root user.
+To change the config, you need to give ownership to your user with this command:

 `cd ~/suckless/`